htcondor/htcondor/src/condor_tests/ornithology-docs/source/guides/getting-started.rst

 HTCondor), and that ``CONDOR_CONFIG`` points to HTCondor under test.
 [#which_condor]_

-You'll need PyTest and one extension to run the Ornithology tests.
+You'll need ``pytest`` and one extension to run the Ornithology tests.
 The easiest way to handle this is with Pip, although you can use your system ``pytest`` (and ``pytest-httpserver``), or Miniconda, if you desire: